hammerheim-game/hammerheim-rules/2-core-rules.md

 the value your model has for any characteristic the better – for example, a model with a Strength of 6 is stronger than a model that has a Strength of 2.

+#### MOVEMENT (M)

-MOVEMENT (M): A model’s Movement rate shows how far the model can move in a turn, under normal conditions.
+A model’s Movement rate shows how far the model can move in a turn, under normal conditions.
 For example, a typical Human has a move of 4", while a fleet-footed nimble Skaven has a move of 5".

+#### WEAPON SKILL (WS)

-WEAPON SKILL (WS): Weapon Skill is a measure of close combat ability (i.e., how good the warrior is at hand-to- hand fighting).
+Weapon Skill is a measure of close combat ability (i.e., how good the warrior is at hand-to- hand fighting).
 A deadly swordsman or a crazed berserker would have a high value compared to a lowly acolyte, for example.
 The higher the WS, the more likely your warrior is to hit his opponent.

+#### BALLISTIC SKILL (BS)

-BALLISTIC SKILL (BS): This shows how good a shot the individual is.
+This shows how good a shot the individual is.
 When you shoot a bow or fire a pistol, the chance of hitting a target depends upon your model’s Ballistic Skill.
 A normal Human has a BS of 3, though an experienced marksman might have a BS of 4, 5 or even higher.

+#### STRENGTH (S)

-STRENGTH (S): Strength indicates how strong a warrior is!
+Strength indicates how strong a warrior is!
 It is especially important for hand-to-hand combat, because the stronger you are the harder you can hit.
 A Strength value of 3 is about average.

+#### TOUGHNESS (T)

-TOUGHNESS (T): This is a measure of how easily an individual can withstand a hit from a weapon or a blow from a club or fist.
+This is a measure of how easily an individual can withstand a hit from a weapon or a blow from a club or fist.
 The tougher you are, the harder you are to wound or kill.
 An average Toughness value is 3, though a gnarled old warrior might have a Toughness of 4!

+#### WOUNDS (W)

-WOUNDS (W): A model’s Wounds value shows how many times the model can be wounded before it collapses, is killed or incapacitated.
+A model’s Wounds value shows how many times the model can be wounded before it collapses, is killed or incapacitated.
 Most individuals have only 1 Wound but veteran warriors or large creatures such as Ogres might have more.

+#### INITIATIVE (I)

-INITIATIVE (I): The Initiative value indicates how fast and nimble the warrior is.
+The Initiative value indicates how fast and nimble the warrior is.
 It determines the attacking order in hand-to-hand combat, and is particularly important when the model is climbing and moving amidst the ruins of Mordheim.

+#### ATTACKS (A)

-ATTACKS (A): The Attacks value indicates how many blows the model can make in hand-to-hand combat.
+The Attacks value indicates how many blows the model can make in hand-to-hand combat.
 Most warriors have an Attacks value of 1, but powerful fighters may have more.
-The more Attacks you have, the greater the

-chance you’ve got of beating your opponents into an unrecognisable pulp!
+The more Attacks you have, the greater the chance you’ve got of beating your opponents into an unrecognisable pulp!

+#### LEADERSHIP (Ld)

-LEADERSHIP (Ld): Leadership represents raw courage, self control and charisma.
+Leadership represents raw courage, self control and charisma.
 The higher the model’s Leadership value, the more likely he is to remain steadfast in combat while others run off or are slain.
 For example, a cowardly Skaven may have a Leadership of 5, while a cool, calm Elf could have a Leadership of 8 or higher.

+//page

 #### Zero level characteristics

 Some creatures in Mordheim have been given a ‘0’ for